 - As the number of bulbs increases from one to two, the load-carrying capacity of the Under-Reamed Pile is raised.

-- Bulb provided as benefit the foundation as under-reamed bulbs to prevent uplifting and being used as anchors.
+- Bulbs provided benefit the foundation as under-reamed bulbs to prevent uplifting and being used as anchors.

-- The under-reamed pile is proved to cost-effective as a smaller depth of the pile pipe, which means that a lower concrete quantity is used to replace the excavated material.
+- The under-reamed pile is proven to be cost-effective as a smaller depth of the pile pipe, which means that a lower concrete quantity is used to replace the excavated material.

 Disadvantages of Under-Reamed Piles